sofiene-chouchen/microservice_project/README.md

 # Technologies
-"*" :gRPC: Used for efficient communication between microservices.
+gRPC: Used for efficient communication between microservices.

-"*"  :GraphQL: Implemented for flexible and efficient querying of data.
+GraphQL: Implemented for flexible and efficient querying of data.

-"*"  :REST: RESTful APIs are used for exposing the services to external clients.
+REST: RESTful APIs are used for exposing the services to external clients.

 # USER MICROSERVICE